Home » How To » How To Restore Windows 10 With System Restore

 select choose a different restore point option

 Select the restore point you would like to use.
 I’m selecting the restore point I created manually.
-To see what programs, drivers, and updates are affected, click the “Scan for affected programs” button.
+Click “Next” to continue.
+You can also see which programs, drivers, and updates are affected by the selected restore point.
+For that, click the “Scan for affected programs” button.

 select the restore point to restore Windows 10

-As soon as you click the button, System Restore will scan the system and shows what it is deleting and reinstalling as part of the restore process.
+As soon as you click the button, System Restore will scan the system and show what it is deleting and reinstalling during the restore process.
 Click the “Close” button and then click the “Next” button in the main window.

 scan for affected programs